bcheikes/csc-249-p2-banking-client-server/README.md

 * MUST connect to only one bank_server at a time.
 * MUST communicate with the bank_server exclusively by sending and receiving messages over the network using an application-layer message protocol of your own design.
 * MUST require each banking session to being with a customer "log in" step, where the customer provides an account number and PIN which are then validated by the bank_server.
-* MUST NOT allow a customer to perform any banking transactions unless their account number and PIN are validated by the bank_server.
+* MUST NOT allow a customer to perform any banking transactions unless their account number and PIN are first validated by the bank_server.
-* MUST allow a customer to perform any sequence of deposits, withdrawals, and balance checks after they have successfully logged in.
+* MUST allow a customer to perform any sequence of deposits, withdrawals, and balance checks after they have validated their account number and PIN.
 * MUST NOT allow a customer to overdraw their bank account.

 ## General Client-Server Application Design Requirements